nopnop2002/esp-idf-mpu6050-dmp/README.md

 - MPU6050_KALMAN
  Estimation using MPU6050 and KALMAN filter.
 - MPU6050_MADGWICK
- Estimation using MPU6050 and KALMAN filter.
+ Estimation using MPU6050 and MADGWICK filter.
 - MPU9250_KALMAN
  Estimation using MPU9250 and KALMAN filter.
 - MPU9250_MADGWICK
- Estimation using MPU9250 and KALMAN filter.
+ Estimation using MPU9250 and MADGWICK filter.
 - MPU6050_HMC5883L_KALMAN
  Estimation using MPU6050 + HMC5883L and KALMAN filter.